aws/aws-sdk-js/README.md

 ### We are excited to announce the [developer preview](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/preview/) of AWS SDK for JavaScript v3's new API documentation.

 ## Version 2.x Support
-We are formalizing our plans to enter **AWS SDK for JavaScript v2** into maintenance mode in 2023.
+We are formalizing our plans to make the *Maintenance Announcement (Phase 2)* for **AWS SDK for JavaScript v2** in 2023.
+Please refer to the [AWS SDKs and Tools maintenance policy][aws-sdks-maintenance-policy] for further details.

 [**AWS SDK for JavaScript v3**][aws-sdk-js-v3] is the latest and recommended version, which has been GA since December 2020.
 Here is [why and how you should use